NautilusTrader

 • ts_recv: Capture-server-received timestamp in nanoseconds since the UNIX epoch.

-• ts_out: Databento sending timestamp.
+• ts_out: Databento sending timestamp (live only).

 Nautilus data requires at least two timestamps (per the Data contract):